-4.3.5 When conditions permit, lambing must take place outside on pasture.

-4.3.7 A clean environment with sufficient space must be provided for lambing.
+- 4.3.5 When conditions permit, lambing must take place outside on pasture. - 4.3.6 Not allocated. - 4.3.7 A clean environment with sufficient space must be provided for lambing.

 Note: See the specified space allowances in section 8.1.